 Avoiding Common Pitfalls

-Another lesson: always check Task.isCancelled in long-running loops.
-This prevents wasted work.
+Another critical lesson: always check Task.isCancelled in long-running loops.
+This prevents wasted work and ensures that your app remains a "good citizen" regarding CPU and battery usage.

 Advanced Patterns: AsyncSequence and AsyncStream

 You can even create your own AsyncSequence from delegate patterns or callbacks using an AsyncStream.
-This is perfect for wrapping things like a CLLocationManager delegate.
+This is perfect for wrapping things like a CLLocationManager delegate or any other legacy SDK that relies on frequent updates.

 SwiftUI Concurrency Performance and Safety